 Where’s the nearest internet cafe?

 There is an internet café located on Manvers Street opposite Bath Spa train station.
-There are also several places in Bath that also offer free Wi-Fi.
+There are also several places in Bath that offer free WiFi.

 What’s on tonight?

-Click here to explore our What’s on section and see what’s on during your visit.
+Explore our Events section to see what’s on during your visit.